 vegan, vegetarian, paleo, whole30-friendly, gluten-free | yields 1 cup

-- Add the onions to a large, dry pan or pot, and cook them on medium to medium-high heat.
-Watch and stir fairly often so they don’t burn.
+Add the onions to a large, dry pan or pot, and cook them on medium to medium-high heat.
+Watch and stir fairly often so they brown but don’t burn.

-- After about 10-12 minutes, add your preferred cooking fat (I use butter for these puppies) and a sprinkle of salt to the pan.
+After about 10-12 minutes, add your preferred cooking fat (I used butter for these puppies pictured) and a sprinkle of salt to the pan.
 The cooking fat should help deglaze the pan a bit as well, but you can also use a splash of water or broth to do that.